loiccoent/eurostat_ida_energy/README.md

     - ...

 ### Scripts:
+Main scripts and their location:
 - 0_support
-    - clear_folders.R: used to empty the output folders
+    - o	folders_management.R: procedures used to empty the output folders / create them if needed
     - data_download.R: functions to load all the data required from Eurostat
     - data_load.R: functions to load the previously downloaded Eurostat data files
     - manual_corrections.R: corrections to be applied for specific decomposition, country, sector and year